janelia-cellmap/airtable-backups/README.md

 #### Environment variables

 This program is configured via environment variables, either directly or via a `.env` file.
 [This type](./src/types.ts#L5) expresses the expected structure of the environment variables (i.e., a handful of strings assigned to variables with capitalized names).
+The rest of the README will refer to variables in `.env`, but those values can be overriden by specifying environment variables directly.

 The `AIRTABLE_BASE` variable in `.env` is the name of the airtable base that should be backed up.
 You can find that name by going to https://airtable.com/api, selecting your base, and looking for the base id.